-Bedroom Slide-Out Rooms (Large double arm Wardrobe Slides - over 90" wide) manual operation
+Bedroom Slide-Out Rooms (Wardrobe Slides - only the wardrobe moves with the slide-out room)

-- Hold the manual brake release rocker switch down (located between the slide-out switches).
+- 1. Hold the manual brake release rocker switch down (located between the slide-out switches).
 This will release the electric friction brake that is designed to hold your room in the proper position.
 Note: In the event your auxiliary batteries are excessively drained, or a fuse protecting the slide-out system is blown, it will be necessary to remove the electric friction brake from the end of the slide-out room motor.
 The brake is easily identified by the two small gauge wires that activate it to release.
 Brake removal is accomplished by unscrewing the 3 screws that connect the brake to the end of the electric slide-out motor. - 2.
-Once the brake is disengaged, the room is ready to be operated manually by turning the small shaft extension (identified by a large bolt head at the end of the shaft) near the slide-out motor.
-Access to the slide-out motor is gained through the exterior trunk (beneath the slide-out room) rearward of the rear axle.
-Unscrewing the upper compartment panel will provide access to the motor and drive shaft assembly. - 3.
-A crescent wrench can be used to manually operate the slide-out mechanism.
-Turn the square drive shaft connecting the two arms clockwise to retract the slide-out room.
-Turn the shaft counterclockwise to extend the slide-out room.
+Once the brake is disengaged, the room is ready to be operated manually by turning the connecting shaft or the small shaft extension (identified by a large bolt head at the end of the shaft) near the slide-out motor.
+Access to the slide-out motor is gained from beneath the motorhome.

+3. A crescent wrench can be used to manually operate the slide-out mechanism.
+Turn the square drive shaft connecting the two arms (or the hex-head on the motor shaft for single arm systems) counterclockwise to extend the slide-out room clockwise to retract the slide-out room.
+Turn the shaft counter-clockwise to extend the slide-out room.
 Remember to continue to hold down the manual Brake Release rocker switch to keep the brake disengaged while you are manually moving the room.

 Note: Your Cruise Air XL® motor home is equipped with a safety feature that prevents the slide-out rooms from extending while the engine is running.
-However, your slide-out rooms may still be retracted with the engine running.
-Therefore, if you experience a situation where your auxiliary batteries are too weak to retract your slide-out rooms back inboard, first try starting the motor home engine so that the chassis battery may provide additional power to the slide-out motors (battery disconnect must be 'ON').
+However, your slide-out rooms may still be retracted with the engine is running.
+Therefore, if you experience a situation where your auxiliary batteries are too weak to retract your slide-out rooms back inboard, first try starting the motor home engine so that the chassis battery may provide additional power to the slide-out motors (battery disconnect must be ON).
 This procedure will often prevent the need for manual retraction, when the only problem is drained auxiliary batteries.